switchablenorms/DeepFashion2/README.md

 # Download the Data
 DeepFashion2 dataset is available in [DeepFashion2 dataset](https://drive.google.com/drive/folders/125F48fsMBz2EF0Cpqk6aaHet5VH399Ok?usp=sharing).
 You need fill in the [form](https://docs.google.com/forms/d/e/1FAIpQLSeIoGaFfCQILrtIZPykkr8q_h9qQ5BoTYbjvf95aXbid0v2Bw/viewform?usp=sf_link) to get password for unzipping files.
 Please go to [Second Workshop on
 Computer Vision for Fashion, Art and Design](https://sites.google.com/view/cvcreative/home?authuser=0) and challenge websites to learn more about DeepFashion2 dataset and download it.
 Test images will be released on July 1st.
+Please refer to Data Description below for detailed information about dataset.

 # Data Organization
 Each image in seperate image set has a unique six-digit number such as 000001.jpg.
 A corresponding annotation file in json